Engineered immune cells take aim at childhood brain cancers

 Summary

-This early-stage study tests whether specially engineered immune cells (CAR T cells) can be safely given directly into the brain or spinal fluid of children and young adults with aggressive brain tumors like DIPG, DMG, or other recurrent central nervous system cancers.
-The cells are designed to recognize and attack a protein called B7-H3 found on tumor cells.
-The main goals are to see if the treatment is safe and if the cells can be made and delivered as planned.
+This early-phase study tests whether a new type of immunotherapy, called B7-H3 CAR T cells, can be safely given directly into the brain or spinal fluid of children and young adults with aggressive brain tumors like DIPG, DMG, or other recurrent central nervous system cancers.
+The treatment uses the patient's own immune cells, which are modified in a lab to recognize and attack tumor cells.
+The goal is to see if this approach is safe and feasible, and to gather early information on how the cells spread and work in the body.

 Disclaimer